12 King Street,

 No one has favorited this theater yet

-Opened on 9th October 1890 as the Oddfellows Hall for the Palmerston Lodge.
-From 1892, it became the principle place in Deal to see concerts, plays and pantomimes.
-From around 1910 it was converted into a cinema, and re-named Theatre Royal.
+Opened on 9th October 1892 as the Oddfellows Hall for the Palmerston Lodge.
+It became the principle place in Deal to see concerts, plays and pantomimes.
+Films were screened from 5th March 1906 and cinema use came from 5th November 1910 and re-named Theatre Royal.
+It became a full-time cinema on 19th May, 1913.

 Sound was installed in 1930, and between October 1933 and February 1934, the interior was re-modeled in an Art Deco style by architect Henry W. Coussens.
 The original wooden balcony was replaced by a steel and concrete structure, and the open truss roof was covered in fibrous plaster ceiling.
 It was re-named Royal Cinema.